sindresorhus/execa/readme.md

 The `all` [stream](#all) and [string/`Uint8Array`](#all-1) properties are guaranteed to interleave [`stdout`](#stdout) and [`stderr`](#stderr).

-However, for performance reasons, the child process might buffer and merge multiple simultaneous writes to `stdout` or `stderr`.
+However, for performance reasons, the subprocess might buffer and merge multiple simultaneous writes to `stdout` or `stderr`.
 This prevents proper interleaving.

 For example, this prints `1 3 2` instead of `1 2 3` because both `console.log()` are merged into a single write.